MikeXado/MikeXado/README.md

 - Template analysis
 - Makeup of the site according to the layout (here I use gulp + webpack as a project builder, and scss for styles ---for scripts I can use jquery or pure js )
 - After the layout is ready, I remove everything unnecessary to fully optimize it.
 I also forgot to mention that my build of gulp can convert images to webp format, which is much faster and offer 26% smaller file size than PNG.
 Also it can  compress large images without loss of quality, but with a cool plus for website speed.Also it can minify all script and styles.
 - Next comes the CMS, here I сhose Wordpress as a more popular.
 I pull the entire layout on it,  with full integration of the fields (for these i chose ACF plugin).
-This gives the administrator the ability to further edit any content on the site from pictures to large blocks (I do all this on my local network).
+This gives the administrator the ability to further edit any content on the site from pictures to large blocks.
 - Then I put this entire worpress project on hosting .I give you access to it, then you can do whatever you want with it